Legal Experts Disagree With Rationale Extraction Techniques for Explaining ECtHR Case Outcome Classification: Comparative evaluation of rationale extraction methods

-We evaluate the rationale extraction techniques using quantitative metrics and expert analysis.
-We use expert evaluation results to assess three LLMs' capabilities to evaluate the rationales' quality in an LLM-as-a-Judge setting.
+We evaluate the rationale extraction techniques using both quantitative metrics and expert analysis.
+We then use the expert evaluation results to assess the abilities of three LLMs to judge rationale quality in an LLM-as-a-Judge setting.